Tristan Vautier: Sports car racing

-In 2018, Vautier raced in prototypes alongside of his GT duties as Mercedes-AMG Factory driver, joining American Matt McMurry behind the wheel of the No. 90 Cadillac DPi-V.R. in the IMSA WeatherTech SportsCar Championship, driving for Spirit of Daytona Racing at four races, where he scored Pole Position for the 12 Hours of Sebring.
-At 2018 Petit Le Mans he finished fourth overall for Action Express Racing, partnering with Filipe Albuquerque and Christian Fittipaldi.
+In 2018, Vautier raced in prototypes alongside of his GT duties as Mercedes-AMG Factory driver, joining American Matt McMurry behind the wheel of the No. 90 Cadillac DPi-V.R. in the IMSA WeatherTech SportsCar Championship, driving for Spirit of Daytona Racing at four races, where he scored pole position for the 12 Hours of Sebring.
+At 2018 Petit Le Mans, he finished fourth overall for Action Express Racing, partnering with Filipe Albuquerque and Christian Fittipaldi.

-His GT Racing campaign for Mercedes-AMG saw him clinch the Intercontinental GT Challenge during the title-deciding race in WeatherTech Raceway Laguna Seca, scoring a second place in the Bathurst 12 Hours and a win in the Suzuka 10 Hours.
+Vautier's GT Racing campaign for Mercedes-AMG saw him clinch the Intercontinental GT Challenge during the title-deciding race in WeatherTech Raceway Laguna Seca, scoring a second place in the Bathurst 12 Hours and a win in the Suzuka 10 Hours.

-He also debuted on the Nordschleife, finishing in the top-ten in the 24 Hours of Nurburgring for Team Landgraff.
+Vautier also debuted on the Nordschleife, finishing in the top-ten in the 24 Hours of Nurburgring for Team Landgraff.

 Vautier competing at the 2023 24 Hours of Le Mans.

-In 2019, Vautier joined JDC-Miller MotorSports to drive a Cadillac DPi at the IMSA WeatherTech Championship together with Mikhail Goikhberg, where he scored two 5th place finishes.
+In 2019, Vautier joined JDC-Miller MotorSports to drive a Cadillac DPi at the IMSA WeatherTech Championship together with Mikhail Goikhberg, where he scored two fifth-place finishes.
 He continued racing in GT3 as a Mercedes Factory driver for Team Strakka in the InterContinental GT and Team GetSpeed in the VLN Series and Nurburgring 24 Hours.

-The next season he had multiple co-drivers, but scored four top-fives.
+The next season, Vautier had multiple co-drivers, but scored four top-fives.

 Vautier won the 2021 12 Hours of Sebring with JDC, together with Loïc Duval and Sébastien Bourdais.

-In 2022 Vautier scored pole and finished third in the Rolex 24 Hours at Daytona teaming with Loïc Duval, Richard Westbrook and Ben Keating.
+In 2022, Vautier scored pole and finished third in the Rolex 24 Hours at Daytona teaming with Loïc Duval, Richard Westbrook and Ben Keating.
 He finished second in the Sebring 12 Hours teaming with Westbrook and Duval.

-The Frenchman represented ARC Bratislava in LMP2 at the 24 Hours of Le Mans, leading the pro-am class for most of the race before being taken out of contention by a radiator failure.
+Vautier represented ARC Bratislava in LMP2 at the 24 Hours of Le Mans, leading the pro-am class for most of the race before being taken out of contention by a radiator failure.

 In 2023, Vautier competed in the European Le Mans Series with Algarve Pro Racing, later also making his Hypercar debut in the FIA World Endurance Championship, having been called up by Vanwall to replace Jacques Villeneuve.
 Despite Vanwall's exit from WEC after a year, Vautier remained involved in LMH as Cadillac Racing's reserve driver for the 2024 24 Hours of Le Mans.